2. SpaceStudio User Guide#

 icon in the console’s toolbar, and select a console from the dropdown menu.

-2.1.8.
+2.1.9.
 Properties View#

 The properties view works with both the project explorer and the architecture diagram.
-When selcting a node from either of those, the properties view will update to show the properties of the selected element.
+When selecting a node from either of those, the properties view will update to show the properties of the selected element.

 In general, the properties of a node from the project explorer display information about the related file, such as its path, size and type.
 Selecting a node from the architecture diagram allows the user to edit the properties of the related component instance.

-2.1.9.
+2.1.10.
 Progress View#

 The progress view shows the status of running jobs.
 SpaceStudio may start multiple jobs across different architectures at the same time, and each architecture may have multiple running processes.
-For instance, FPGA estimation can be run on an architetcure while another architecture is being compiled for simulation.
+For instance, FPGA estimation can be run on an architecture while another architecture is being compiled for simulation.
 The progress view allows the user to keep track of all these processes and their status.

 2.2.
 Project management#

 Solutions can be seen as multiple versions of the same application.
-For instance, the first solution may implement a sequential execution, while the second implements the same application with a multi-threaded execution.
+For instance, the first solution may implement sequential execution, while the second implements the same application with multi-threaded execution.
 A solution contains a set of application components (modules and devices), and a set of architectures which describe instances of those application components, hardware/software mapping, and their connections.

 2.2.1.
 Creating a new project#